DIABETIC FOOT ULCERS AND DIABETES ASSOCIATED PERIPHERAL ARTERIAL DISEASE

 Procedures

-These less invasive procedures, are the preferred technique and is often considered as a first line strategy.
+These less invasive procedures are the preferred technique and are often considered a first-line strategy.

-Angiooplasty with / or without stent of
+Angioplasty with or without stent of

 Superficial femoral artery